stringparser/parth/readme.md

 ### parth

 The `parth` instance has one properties
- - `regex`: object with one key per `depth`, each being an array.
+ - `regex`: array with one element per `depth`, an array of regexes.
- - `regex.map`: map between paths and regexes for lookup

-> When paths are set they are classified according to their `depth`
+ - `regex.master`: a regex encapsulating all the regexes given.

 ## why